The Top 20 Milestones in Google’s 20 Year History

 Google confirmed that it would give preference to sites that were hosted on a full HTTPS:// certificate, and would award a slight rankings boost (although no-one has ever really found what that was, or how much of a benefit it provides).

 This was in step with many other web authorities which saw the entire future development of the web being reliant on a secure environment (not just a shopping cart where you can buy things).
-It also formed another layer of trust with websites, as many
+It also formed another layer of trust with websites, as many low value networks would not necessarily go to the time and expense of purchasing a security certificate.

 Web security measures, especially in light of the global environment, will only become more stringent as time progresses